huggingface/blog/lewis-tunstall-interview.md

 ### You and other experts at Hugging Face have been working hard on the Hugging Face Course.
 How did that come about & where is it headced?

 **Lewis:** When I joined Hugging Face, [Sylvian](https://twitter.com/GuggerSylvain) and [Lysandre](https://twitter.com/LysandreJik), two of the core maintainers of the transformers library, were developing a course to basically bridge the gap between people who are more like software engineers who are curious about natural language processing but specifically curious about the transformers revolution that's been happening.
 So I worked with them and others in the open-source team to create a free course called the [Hugging Face Course](https://huggingface.co/course/chapter1/1).
-And this course is designed to really help people go from knowing kind of not so much about NLP all the way through to having the ability to train models on many different tasks.
+And this course is designed to really help people go from knowing kind of not so much about ML all the way through to having the ability to train models on many different tasks.

 And, we've released two parts of this course and planning to release the third part this year.
 I'm really excited about the next part that we're developing right now where we're going to explore different modalities where transformers are really powerful.
 Most of the time we think of transformers for NLP, but likely there's been this explosion where transformers are being used in things like audio or in computer vision and we're going to be looking at these in detail.